This page updated: 08/10/2020

 Level II of the Just-Right (TM) Writing series will teach you how to

 when to know it's good enough to submit to an instructor or parent.

 Writing paragraphs may seem difficult, but when you know the plan, it's easy to

 revise and edit to improve your writing, and

 submit an assignment you can be proud of!

-The paragraph types we will explore are: summary, reasons & examples, compare & contrast, cause & effect, descriptive, classification, and persuasive.
-You will learn what each paragraph type is, how to use the writing process to create a strong paragraph, how to obtain and use constructive feedback, and how to share your writing with others.
+The paragraph types we will explore are: summary, reasons & examples, compare & contrast, cause & effect, classification, and persuasive.
+You will learn what each paragraph type is, how to use the writing process to create a strong paragraph, how to receive constructive feedback, and how to share your writing with others.

 You will also learn a plan called the Writing Process, which will not only help you write great paragraphs, but it will help you organize your thoughts for any kind of writing project.

 Actually, the Writing Process is really more of a "thinking process."